dchen327/pingmote/README.md

 - Check the top of `pingmote.py` for a couple additional configs

 # Adding Your Own Emotes
-- Drop image files in the original directory, then run `image_resizer.py` which will resize all the images and drop them in the resized directory
+- Drop image files in the `original` folder, then run `image_resizer.py` which will resize all the images (ignoring gifs) and drop them in the `resized` folder
+- Unfortunately, `image_resizer.py` is currently unable to resize gifs, so a website like [this](https://www.iloveimg.com/resize-image/resize-gif) is useful (although you can only resize like 12 max at a time).
+After downloading the resized gifs, extract them to the `original` folder in assets, then run `image_resizer.py` to create the resized folder while ignoring gifs
-- https://discordmojis.com/emojis/popular_static is a good source (right click save image)
+- Here are some good emote sources for both images/gifs (right click save image): [discordmojis.com](https://discordmojis.com/), [emoji.gg](https://emoji.gg/)

 # Dependencies
 These can be installed with `pip3 install -r requirements.txt`